Children’s Injuries Lawyer

 If your child sustained an injury at school, you need to file a claim with the Florida Department of Financial Services.
 This claim must provide sufficient proof of negligence, causality, and damages.
 In Florida, the compensation caps are $300,000 per incident and $200,000 per person.

 At Zweben Law Group, we go the extra mile to protect our clients’ legal interests after children’s injuries.
-To start the claims process, call us today at 772-223-5454 and schedule a consultation at our offices in Stuart, Florida.
+To start the claims process, call us today at 772-223-5454 and schedule a consultation.
+Based in Stuart, Florida, we serve you across all of Florida..

 Personal Injury Practice Areas